I had a P.E teacher in high school who was a real hard-ass.

 Fall short though and, well, you're a failure and why the hell did you even bother?

-The Catch-22 of underachieving is one many creative people know well.
+The Catch-22 of underachieving is one many creative souls relate to.
 Some go their whole lives without ever overcoming it.
 It's more comfortable to play a game you know you can win, even when the prizes aren't the ones you want.

-So when it came time to decide what to do with the rest of my life at the tender age of 18, despite my desire to be a professional writer—the kind whose voice carried across a large audience—I was this-close to committing to a career as an English teacher.
+So when it came time to decide what to do with the rest of my life at the tender age of 18, despite my desire to be a writer for real, I was this-close to committing to a career as an English teacher instead.

-Being a teacher was realistic and safe.
-Writing was a hobby.
+Being a teacher was realistic.
+Being a writer was a hobby.

-In a parallel universe, I'm a high school English teacher right now.
+In a parallel universe, I'm probably teaching high school English right now.

-Going all-in on being a professional writer, so I could make a living writing while supporting my own creative expression.
+Going all-in on being a professional writer, so I could make a living writing while supporting my own creative pursuits.

 By my own estimates (and other peoples') I thought I'd be writing shit no one would read for $30-something-thousand a year at 30 years old.